Doctor of Audiology (Au.D.) Externship Information

 During the extern year, Texas Hearing Institute will provide a stipend, 12 paid holidays, 10 PTO days (use is contingent upon the extern’s current hours toward graduation), and will pay for the Texas audiology intern license and fingerprinting.

-- Applicants are required to pass the national Praxis exam prior to their projected externship start date of June 2023.
+- Applicants are required to pass the national Praxis exam prior to their projected externship start date.

 - Applicants must obtain a provisionary Texas state intern license.